warber0x/Libnfc_custom_function/Custom_Function_method_1.md

 ```

-after that, open the file pn53x_uart.c in libnfc/drivers path if you use arduino and adafruit PN532 and add in the nfc_driver struct:
+After that, open the file pn53x_uart.c in libnfc/drivers path if of course you're using arduino and adafruit PN532 through UART.
+Add this line in the nfc_driver struct:

   ```C